Preparing for the Law School Admissions Test (LSAT)

 The LSAT is known for being a fiercely challenging exam that tests your logic, analytical skills, reading comprehension, and writing skills.
 Preparing for it should be like a full-time job, spending hundreds of hours studying.
 Start by familiarizing yourself with the structure of the test, utilizing important resources that will help you prepare for the test best.
 Seek out the best LSAT practice prep books, providing you with practice tests and test-taking strategies, enroll in an LSAT prep course, hire a tutor, or find a group to study with and plan to take many full-length practice exams, simulating what the real timed test will be like.

-All sections of the LSAT are important so make sure you are not spending most of your time studying on your weaknesses, but also concentrating on your strengths as well.
-Those who come from a humanities background will want to brush up on their problem-solving skills to do well on the logic section, while those with STEM backgrounds will want to brush up on their writing, reading, and analyzing skills.
+All sections of the LSAT are important, so make sure you are not spending most of your time studying on your weaknesses but also concentrating on your strengths as well.
+Those who come from a humanities background will want to brush up on their problem-solving skills to do well on the logical reasoning sections, while those with STEM backgrounds will want to brush up on their writing, reading, and analyzing skills.

 Test Day Score Option

-You’ve completed the test, maybe you feel great and maybe you don’t.
+You’ve completed the test, and maybe you feel great, or maybe you don’t.
 If you are not feeling confident in how you did, you have the option to cancel your score.
-While admissions will see you have cancelled your score it does not harm your application.
+While admissions will see you have canceled your score, it does not harm your application.
 A low LSAT score is more detrimental than canceling your score.
-One or two canceled scores is normal, but you don’t want to cancel multiple test dates as this could raise red flags, perhaps sending the message that you are not ready for the demands of law school.
+One or two canceled scores are normal, but you don’t want to cancel multiple test dates, as this could raise red flags, perhaps sending the message that you are not ready for the demands of law school.

 Bottom Line